4rjunc/nestfolio/README.md

   - Features to use SPL Tokens

 - `update_organization_settings()`
-  - Modify governance parameters
-  - Update voting thresholds
+  - Update voting thresholds (checks the voter's voting powers based on the NFT holdings or stake deposits)
-  - Change treasury rules
   - Limit for proposals

 - `emergency_pause()`